mrodobbe/Rxn-INSIGHT/README.md

-# Fast Chemical Reaction Condition Suggestion via Rule-Based Classification and Similarity Search
+# Rxn-INSIGHT: Fast Chemical Reaction Analysis Using Bond-Electron Matrices

 Rxn-INSIGHT is an open-source algorithm, written in python, to classify and name chemical reactions, and suggest reaction conditions based on similarity and popularity.